Enroll a Child

 What kinds of things do Bigs and Littles do together?

 In the Community Based program, Bigs and Littles do normal, everyday activities that ultimately build friendships and change lives!
-Going out for ice cream, going to a baseball game, cooking a meal, visiting a museum – the Big and Little can decide what they want to do together!
-In the Site-Based and School to Work program, fun and engaging activities are led and planned by the Program Coordinator.
+Going out for ice cream, going to a baseball game, cooking a meal, visiting a museum – the Big and Little can decide what they want to do together.
+In the School-Based and Career and College program, fun and engaging activities are led and planned by the Program Coordinator.

 How do you match a Big with a Little?